sprout2000/leafview/UBUNTU.md

 # And then build this project
 $ cd leafview

-$ yarn install && yarn package
+$ yarn install
+$ yarn build:prod
+$ yarn ts-node ./scripts/build-ubuntu.ts
 ```

-You will find the AppImage in `release/LeafView-1.x-linux-x64/`.
+You will find the AppImage in `release` directory.

-### 4. Integrate LeafView into your system

-You will need to have [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher/wiki/Install-on-Ubuntu-or-Debian) installed to integrate AppImage into your system.